BraedenWorcester/python-ls-replacement/README.md

 This script requires the numpy library installed: https://numpy.org/install/

+This script should only be ran in Linux environments.

 This script was written for Python 3.10.4, and may possibly not function with earlier versions.